 The Soil and Health Library is organized into four sections:

 You can find knowledge in this library that is not easy to find elsewhere.
 Some of the books in the library have been translated to Dutch, French, and German or are available in these and other original languages.

 Dr. Tori Hudson, a naturopathic physician, describes the use of herbs to treat menopause symptoms.
 She also describes the use of chaste tree extracts to treat pre-menopausal syndrome.
 For a list of herbal remedies, inlcuding references to publications, read herbs-info.com

 GreenMedinfo – “the science of natural healing”, free and subscription-based articles and research

-Herbs Info – “learn all about the magical world of herbs and natural remedies”
+Herbs Info – list of 150 herbs, “learn all about the magical world of herbs and natural remedies”

-MedicineHunter – “healthy mind, body, spirit”; well-researched, well-written site
+MedicineHunter – by condition, “healthy mind, body, spirit”; well-researched, well-written site by Chris Kilham

 Institute of Traditional Medicine – “handed down generation to generation from ancient times”